SignalK/signalk.github.io/_developers/apis_and_conventions.md

 ### URL and Ports

 Signal K HTTP and WebSocket endpoint SHOULD be found on the usual HTTP/S ports (80 or 443).
+They SHOULD be available on the same port, but MAY be on an alternate port.

 A Signal K server MAY offer Signal K over TCP or UDP, SHOULD be on port 55555.

+If an alternate port is needed it SHOULD be an arbitrary high port in the range 49152&ndash;65535.

 ### URL Prefix